 MD simulations were performed for dendrimers G3KL and XC1 using GROMACS software version 2020.4 and the gromos53a6 force field.
 The dendrimer topologies were built by combining topologies of two linear peptides with the same sequence, one with alpha and one with epsilon connectivity at the branching lysines, using in house scripts.
-The starting confirmation was built by hand in PyMol software by setting all the dihedral angles to α -helix conformation.
+The starting confirmation was built by hand in PyMol software by setting all the dihedral angles to α-helix conformation.
 A dodecahedral box was created around the peptide 1.0 nm from the edge of the system and filled with extended simple point charge water molecules.
 Sodium and chloride ions were added to produce an electroneutral solution at a final concentration of 0.15 M NaCl.
-The energy was minimized using a steepest gradient method to remove any close contacts before the system was first allowed to evolve for 100 ps in a canonical NVT (N is the number of particles, V the system volume, and T the temperature) ensemble at 300 K before pressure coupling was switched on and the system was equilibrated for an additional 100 ps in the NPT (P is the system pressure) ensemble at 1.0 bar and used for production runs.
+The energy was minimized using a steepest gradient method to remove any close contacts before the system was subjected to a two-phase position-restrained MD equilibration procedure.
+The system was first allowed to evolve for 100 ps in a canonical NVT (N is the number of particles, V the system volume, and T the temperature) ensemble at 300 K before pressure coupling was switched on and the system was equilibrated for an additional 100 ps in the NPT (P is the system pressure) ensemble at 1.0 bar and used for production runs.